-Starbucks 360° Brand Strategy
+Starbucks 360° Brand Development

 Starbucks’ VP of Architecture and Design knew that his stores were in imminent danger of becoming generic.
 Customers needed to have a fully branded experience in order to be engaged by Starbucks’ coffee stores—a world of premium, distinctive coffees embodied in one place.
 Otherwise, customers might as well buy their coffee at the corner convenience store.
 It was Starbucks’ management’s objective to make Starbucks a memorable and connecting brand experience for coffee lovers—so they would make Starbucks their chosen, ultimate destination for great coffee.